 Mozart: Eine kleine Nachtmusik & Posthorn Serenade

 Eine kleine Nachtmusik is played here with balletic lightness, and at times sounds a bit of middle-of-the-road prosaicness.
-Still, I find Vienna's performance finding more to Mozart than either Mackerras in Scotland or James Levine in this same music, two conductors who are often touted in this music.
+Böhm paces the music such that one can hear the rhythms in the string tremolos of the first movement, instead of a much faster sawing away normally heard nowadays.
+Still, I find Vienna's performance discovering more to Mozart than either Mackerras in Scotland or James Levine in this same program, two conductors who are often touted in this music.

-The contrast comes in the Serenade in D Major, subtitled Posthorn.
-Böhm with Berlin imbue this music with chutzpah, probably the best this music has ever been played.
+The contrast between orchestras comes in the Serenade in D Major, subtitled Posthorn.
+Böhm with Berlin imbue this music with body and chutzpah, probably the best this music has ever been played.
 Having the likes of Irish flautist Sir James Galway and Lothar Koch on oboe are among the many pleasures featured across the concertante style of this orchestral serenade.

 I enjoy this Galleria reissue, even if these same performances have been remastered later elsewhere.
 Better yet, if you can get your hands on Böhm's Haffner Serenade coupled with this Posthorn Serenade, you will have some of the finest Mozart available for ears to hear still today.